Frequently Asked Questions

 You should contact your financial aid counselor.

-Students must maintain a 2.0 cumulative GPA to retain honors scholarships.
+Students must maintain a 2.0 cumulative GPA to retain merit scholarships.

 Incoming students are awarded academic scholarships through Admissions.